 - Gran Café Tortoni – Gran Café Tortoni is an iconic Buenos Aires coffeehouse. it’s one of the oldest cafes in the city and has even been named one of the most beautiful cafes in the world!
 This is the perfect place to grab a late-morning coffee or medialunas (Argentina’s mini croissants).
 You can also buy tickets to their evening tango show here!

 - Shop at the San Telmo Market – Located in one of the most historic and atmospheric neighborhoods, the San Telmo Market is a huge indoor market with fresh produce, amazing street food stalls, and antique stores.
 The market is open daily from roughly 9 am – 8 pm, although some restaurants close around 4 pm, and other stalls and shops are only open on weekends.

 - Experience the Gaucho lifestyle – Gauchos are Argentina’s cowboys and an integral part of the culture.
-To experience this firsthand, head to the countryside on this Estancia Tour, which includes horseback riding, a barbecue feast, and stories from the gauchos themselves.
+To experience this firsthand, book a gaucho tour in Buenos Aires!
+You can head to the countryside on this Estancia Tour, which includes horseback riding, a barbecue feast, and stories from the gauchos themselves.

 Where to Stay in Buenos Aires, Argentina

 If you’re heading to Buenos Aires soon, you might want to figure out where you’re staying!
 Luckily, there are many great options in the city.
 As you’re narrowing it down, you can take a peek at our guide to the best areas to stay in Buenos Aires.

 You don’t need to break the bank to stay here, but if you are searching for a luxurious getaway, you can find that too.
 Here are my top picks for various price ranges!